glener10/authentication/documentation/nextFeatures.md

-update Swagger
-Delete Account (Logged)
-E-mail verification
+Operation history: User, location, IP, success or not, date, time in all use cases E-mail verification
 Password Recovery: use a unique token sended to email Login with google
 2FA
-User Control: Log out, block, delete (Only users with permission can due) User notification when strange login ocurred
+User Control: Log out, block, delete (Only users with permission can due), list all users, list all logs of a user, etc User notification when strange login ocurred
-Operation history: User, location, IP, success or not, date, time in all use cases

 Database backups, rules and administration
 Docker